STIXProject/java-stix/README.md

 git clone https://github.com/nemonik/java_stix.git

+## Retrieve the schemas

+A `git clone` command will not retrieve schemas project automatically.

 ### Retrieve the STIX schemas

-A `git clone` command will not retrieve schemas project automatically,  First clone the project, then enter the project and run these additonal git commands on the command line to retrieve the schema.
+First clone the project, then enter the project and run these additonal git commands on the command line to retrieve the STIX schemas.

     git submodule init
     git submodule update

 ### Retrieve the CybOX schemas

-You will also need to retrieve the CybOX schemas.
+You then will also need to retrieve the CybOX schemas.

 In the project:

     cd src/main/resources/schemas
     git submodule init
     git submodule update

+### Schema updates

 Any time you see that the schemas project has been modified (when merging or pulling updates) you will need to run